-I am suppose to write a blog regarding Aklan, but nevermind – I think this is more edgy.
+I am supposed to write a blog regarding Aklan, but nevermind – I think this is more edgy.
 Since summer is at its peak, people in the metropolis go on vacation in various parts of the Philippines in order to escape the excruciating heat of the sun.
 If there is one thing that bakasyonistas (a Tagalog slang for people on vacation) need to experience before they leave a certain place, I recommend that they taste the culinary extravaganza of the locality aside from enjoying scenic views and other adventures.
 One thing unique regarding Filipino cuisine is that there are specific food where each town or province has a rendition to offer like the Filipino breakfast favorite, the longganisa (Filipino sausage; chorizo).
 That being the case, vacation will also become a cultural imprint of food genealogy based on the long and short Filipino sausage.

 My love affair with longganisa started out when I was young.
 I vividly recall those little oval-shaped, bite sized, sweet and caramelized ground meat sucked into pig’s intestines then simmered and fried to perfection.
 The joy of eating it at breakfast is complemented with sinangag (fried rice), egg and brewed coffee.
 It was really enjoying food without pretension like when I am eating Jollibee’s tamis-anghang (sweet and spicy) spaghetti or Goldilock’s ube (yam) cake after accompanying my mother to the church on Saturday mornings.
 Growing up, I began to notice that longganisa has a lot of varieties and it depends on where it was purchased.
 My aunt was the one who exposed me to the variation since she often visited places and brought home longganisa of various shapes, sizes and taste.

 Vigan's famous longganisa (Photo courtesy of Gita Asuncion)